| Date | Venue | Fee | |

 DAY FIVE: ADVANCED CONTROLLERS AND INDUSTRIAL CONNECTIVITY

-- Feedforward, Cascade, SPC
+- Feedforward, Cascade, and SPC

 - Advanced Process Control